HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

 metadata](https://data.qiime2.org/2020.2/tutorials/moving-pictures/sample_metadata)
 is available as a Google Sheet.
 You can download this file as tab-separated text by selecting `File` \> `Download as` \> `Tab-separated values`.
-Alternatively, the following command will download the sample metadata as tab-separated text and save it in the file `sample-metadata.tsv`.
+Alternatively, clicking on the link below will download the sample metadata as tab-separated text and save it in the file `sample-metadata.tsv` on your computer.
 This `sample-metadata.tsv` file is used throughout the rest of the tutorial.

 >[https://data.qiime2.org/2020.2/tutorials/moving-pictures/sample_metadata.tsv](https://data.qiime2.org/2020.2/tutorials/moving-pictures/sample_metadata.tsv)